 Website:

-Find out all the details for the next ploughing championship at the official website.
+Find the details for the next ploughing championship at the official website.

-It may not surprise you that one of the main activities held at the national ploughing championship is well, ploughing.
-An agriculture show at heart, the ploughing also showcases livestock, machinery and vintage tractors.
-There are also cookery demonstrations as well as fashion and craft shows.
+It may not surprise you that ploughing is one of the main activities held at the national ploughing championship.
+An agriculture show at heart, ploughing also showcases livestock, machinery, and vintage tractors.
+There are also cookery demonstrations and fashion and craft shows.

 The Irish Humour: 25 of the best Irish Comedians of all time | Traditional Irish Food | 15 of the most successful Irish athletes of all time | 20 of the best Irish movies filmed in Ireland